This section is intended to support NPs in their understanding and application of the Nurse Practitioner practice standard.

-26. Can I create a prescription for a controlled substance if a physician agrees and signs the prescription?
+- Can I create a prescription for a controlled substance for a physician to sign?

 No. Medical directives cannot be used to provide narcotics.
 Health Canada, the federal department responsible for administering the Controlled Drugs and Substances Act, does not allow medical directives to be used for controlled substances.
-To provide these drugs, you need a client-specific order that a physician has authorized.
-You will also need a physician’s order to change the dosage or renew a prescription.
+A client-specific prescription from a physician is required for the client to receive these medications, and for any dose changes.

 No. NPs are not authorized to prescribe controlled substances, including codeine (a component of Tylenol #1).
 Under the Narcotic Control Regulations, pharmacists do not need a prescription to dispense specific preparations containing codeine phosphate.
 This permission given to pharmacists is not applicable to NP prescribing authority.
 For further information about these preparations, refer to subsection 36 (1) of the Narcotic Control Regulations.